WildGums/Orc.Sort/README.md

 ## TopologicalSort

+Information on Topological Sort can be found here: http://en.wikipedia.org/wiki/Topological_sorting

+**NOTE:**

+As shown in the example on the wikipedia page, it is important to realise a DAG may have multiple valid solutions.

 ## PriorityTopologicalSort

 Similar to TopologicalSort, except the order in which dependency lists are added to the sort algorithm is important.

 *Example:*